'The Aotearoa New Zealand children’s book that inspired me'

 Moira Wairama

-finalist in the Wright Family Foundation Te Kura Pounamu Award for NANI JO ME NGĀ MOKOPUNA POROHÍANGA, illustrated by Margaret Tolland (Baggage Books)
+Finalist in the Wright Family Foundation Te Kura Pounamu Award for NANI JO ME NGĀ MOKOPUNA POROHÍANGA, illustrated by Margaret Tolland (Baggage Books)

 Moira Wairama